CONFLICTS OF INTEREST

-Innate would be saved if the FDA approves MIS416, a so-called “infusion” drug that is administered intravenously and would be one of the only treatments for the disease, worth tens of millions of dollars.
+Innate would be saved if the FDA were to approve MIS416, a so-called “infusion” drug that is administered intravenously.
+It would become one of the only treatments for the disease, and therefore worth tens of millions of dollars.

 Collins has targeted infusion drugs for removal from a federal program called 340B.
 The program requires pharmaceutical companies that participate in Medicaid to sell drugs to certain hospitals at deep discounts, some as much as 50 percent.
-The majority of those drugs are infusion drugs like Innate’s MIS416, which treat deadly diseases and are the some of the most expensive on the market with some individual sessions costing tens of thousands of dollars.
+The majority of those drugs are infusion drugs like Innate’s MIS416, which treat deadly diseases and are among the most expensive on the market, with some individual sessions costing tens of thousands of dollars.

 Those drugs represent 70 to 80 percent of all drugs purchased through 340B—or more than $8 billion in lost hospital revenue per year, according to Madeline Wallack, a former official at the Department of Health and Human Services who worked on 340B at the agency and now runs a consulting firm that helps hospitals maximize the program’s benefits.
 That money would go directly back to pharmaceutical companies like Innate.

-Collins’ proposed change means billions of dollars in additional profits for drug companies each year, the same amount of losses for hospitals and, if Innate’s drug wouldn’t have failed, millions in additional profits the company.
+Collins’s proposed change would mean billions of dollars in additional profits for drug companies each year, the same amount of losses for hospitals and, if Innate’s drug hadn’t failed, millions in additional profits for the company.

 “Again, MIS416 failed its 2B trial, suspending any further development,” Minkel said.